fabric8-quickstarts/spring-boot-cxf-jaxws/README.md

 You can also use the [fabric8 developer console](http://fabric8.io/guide/console.html) to manage the running pods, and view logs and much more.

-To access the endpoint:
+To access the endpoint, use the host and port from the output log when run mvn fabric8:run

-http://${docker_node_ip}:32224/Service/Hello?WSDL will now display the generated WSDL.
+http://192.168.64.7:32224/Service/Hello?WSDL will now display the generated WSDL.

 ### More details